 Rogers is the biggest Canadian wireless service provider.
-They currently offer the BlackBerry Z10, as well as a bunch of other older BlackBerry devices.
+They offer the BlackBerry Z10 as well as a bunch of other BlackBerry devices.
 Rogers owns Fido, which acts as their prepaid brand.
 In addition to the usual spread of wireline and internet services, Rogers also owns several media brands, such as Sportsnet.
 Alongside Bell, Rogers also has a partial stake in Maple Leaf Sports & Entertainment, which owns many Canadian sports teams.
 Rogers was founded in 1967 and was one of the first cable operators in Canada.

 | 81 CommentsBlackBerry Z30 now available online from Rogers

 If you're a Rogers customer and have been waiting ever so patiently for the BlackBerry Z30 to become available, have at it.
 Rogers is now offering up the Z30 online for just $179 on a 2-year term or $599 month-to-month.
 The devices are already shipping, but nothing else fancy to see here - the...

 Rogers, Bell and TELUS Priv's now receiving January security patch

 Following [the initial push of the January security patch for the BlackBerry Priv](http://crackberry.com/blackberry-priv-now-receiving-its-monthly-security-patch), Canadian carriers Rogers and Telus have now gone ahead and released the update to their Priv owning customers.